microsoft/teams-ai/js/README.md

-TTo build the packages and samples do the following from the root directory:
+To build the packages and samples do the following from the root directory:

 ```bash
 yarn install